Treasures of Iran

 Sunday, April 12

-Morning, transfer to the airport for your flight back home or to connect in Istanbul to continue to Afghanistan.
+Morning, transfer to the airport for your flight back home or to Istanbul to continue to Eastern Turkey.

 We (STS) reserve the right to change hotels, restaurants or the order of activities if/as needed